-dpdkvifstats.py
+Figure 5.15 dpdkvifstats.py

-We run the script two times.
-First, we run the script to show traffic rate for vif0/3 (-v), then we execute it again to show traffic rate for all (-a) vif interfaces for comparison purpose.
-In both execution, per-lcore statistics of a specific interface are given seperately.
-With -v option, the "total" value of the interface is also given, which is the addition of counters from all cores.
-This gives a per-interface statistics.
+We typically run the script two times.
+First, to show traffic rate for vif0/3 (-v), then to show traffic rate for all (-a) vif interfaces for comparison purposes.
+In both executions, per-lcore statistics of a specific interface are given separately.
+With the -v option, the total value of the interface is also given, which is in addition of counters from all cores.
+This gives a per-interface statistic.
 With -a, the script also calculates RX/TX/RX+TX traffic rate for each lcore across all interfaces in the end.
-This give the overall lcore forwarding load in the DPDK vRouter.
+This gives the overall lcore forwarding load in the DPDK vRouter.

-To understand the output, first let’s review the DPDK vRouter cpu cores allocation.
+To understand the output, first let’s review the DPDK vRouter CPU cores allocation.

-In chapter 3, you’ve learned about DPDK vRouter architectures and you know how the packet processing works.
-Basically, vRouter creates same number of lcores and DPDK queues as the number of CPUs allocated to it.
-In this compute, for testing purpose, we’ve allocated 2 CPU cores to vRouter dpdk forwarding lcores.
-CPU allocatioin to DPDK vRouter forwarding lcores is configurable via vRouter configuration files.
-Refer to chapter 4 for CPU allocation details.
-For each vRouter interface, 2 DPDK queues are created, each served by a forwarding lcore in DPDK process.
-That is why that in the output for each vif interface there are 2 lines statistics, for "Core 1" and "Core 2" respectively.
+In Chapter 3, you’ve learned about DPDK vRouter architectures and you know how the packet processing works.
+Basically, vRouter creates the same number of lcores and DPDK queues as the number of CPUs allocated to it.
+In this compute, for testing purposes, we’ve allocated two CPU cores to vRouter DPDK forwarding lcores.
+CPU allocation to DPDK vRouter forwarding lcores is configurable via vRouter configuration files.
+Refer to Chapter 4 for CPU allocation details.
+For each vRouter interface, two DPDK queues are created, each served by a forwarding lcore in DPDK process.
+That is why in the output for each vif interface there are two lines statistics, for Core 1 and Core 2 respectively.

-This capture shows vRouter interface vif 0/3 processed 1501 pps traffic in the first forwarding lcore, that is 720640 bit per second for 60 Bytes packet size.
-These are the majority of the traffic forwarded out of fabric inerface vif 0/0, with a similiar rate of 1512 pps.
-These overlay packets received from the VM will be tunneled in extra underlay encapsulations, MPLSoUDP in this case, so vif 0/0 the bps number (1282176) will be a little bit bigger comparing with the number on the VM interface.
+This capture shows vRouter interface vif 0/3 processed 1501 pps traffic in the first forwarding lcore, that is 720640 bits per second for 60 bytes packet size.
+These are the majority of the traffic forwarded out of fabric inerface vif 0/0, with a similar rate of 1512 pps.
+These overlay packets received from the VM will be tunneled in extra underlay encapsulations, MPLSoUDP in this case, so the vif 0/0 bps number (1282176) will be a little bit bigger comparing with the number on the VM interface.

-This script is convenient in that, it gives a straightforward overview about the current traffic profile from vRouter’s perspective.
-To comparing with the original vif output which the script is based on, let’s check what the "raw" data looks like if without dpdkvifstats.py script:
+This script conveniently gives a straightforward overview about the current traffic profile from vRouter’s perspective.
+To compare with the original vif output which the script is based on, let’s check what the raw data looks like without the dpdkvifstats.py script: